radio4000/blog/content/posts/how-to-discover-new-music.md

 ### Radios
 Maybe the good old FM radio does not satisfy you any longer?
 No worries, there are plenty of web based radios with dedicated people willing to share the good tunes.
-We're also compiling a list of online/fm radios we enjoy, more on that soon.
+[This list](https://blog.radio4000.com/radio-list) could help getting started.

 ### Radio4000